Flex Ltd. (FLEX) Shares Up Despite Recent Market Volatility

-Flex Ltd. (NASDAQ: FLEX)’s stock price has increased by 1.59 compared to its previous closing price of 20.75. but the company has seen a -5.56% decline in its stock price over the last five trading sessions.
+Flex Ltd. (NASDAQ: FLEX)’s stock price has increased by 0.75 compared to its previous closing price of 21.30.
+However, the company has experienced a 1.80% gain in its stock price over the last five trading sessions.
 Barron’s reported on 08/17/22 that These Stock Picks Will Benefit From More U.S. Jobs, Investments

 Is It Worth Investing in Flex Ltd. (NASDAQ: FLEX) Right Now?

-The price-to-earnings ratio for Flex Ltd. (NASDAQ: FLEX) is above average at 11.95x.
-The 36-month beta value for FLEX is also noteworthy at 1.48.
-There are mixed opinions on the stock, with 7 analysts rating it as a “buy,” 1 rating it as “overweight,” 1 rating it as “hold,” and 0 rating it as “sell.”
+The price-to-earnings ratio for Flex Ltd. (NASDAQ: FLEX) is 12.17x, which is above its average ratio.
+Moreover, the 36-month beta value for FLEX is 1.48.
+Analysts have varying opinions on the stock, with 7 analysts rating it as a “buy,” 1 as “overweight,” 1 as “hold,” and 0 as “sell.”

 Sponsored